FuaAlfu/react-dev/000-general/002-compiling-typescript/readme.md

 tsc fileName.ts anotherFileName.js
 ```

-## or run - if the file names were the same
+## or run - if the file names were the same :: add -w to auto compile
 ```
-tsc fileName.ts
+tsc fileName.ts -w
 ```